vectorgrp/sil-kit-adapters-qemu/README.rst

     Press enter to stop the process...
     ...

-The demo applications will produce output when they send and receive Ethernet frames from QEmu or the Vector Integration Bus.
+The demo applications will produce output when they send and receive Ethernet frames from QEMU or the Vector Integration Bus.

 Starting CANoe 16
 -----------------